astiob/digimon-survive-small-fixes/README.md

 Installing
 ----------

+ 1. In your Steam Library, right-click Digimon Survive (or click the gear button for Digimon Survive) and select Manage → Browse Local Files or Properties → Local Files → Browse.
+This will open the game’s file folder.

-1. Download BepInEx 5 x64 from https://github.com/BepInEx/BepInEx/releases
+ 2. Download BepInEx 5 x64 from https://github.com/BepInEx/BepInEx/releases

-2. Unpack BepInEx into the root folder of the game, so that the folder looks like this:
+ 3. Copy/extract BepInEx into the game’s folder, so that the folder looks like this:

         BepInEx
         DigimonSurvive_Data